-Hey yah.
 My name is Angie Campbell.
 I am an immigrant from the United States living in Te Whanganui a Tara Wellington, Aotearoa New Zealand.
 My love affair with landscape, culture, and learning has led to a life filled with travel and academic institutions.
-So far I have managed three degrees in civil/environmental engineering, landscape architecture and environmental science at two institutions University of Michigan (Go Blue) and University of Colorado (Go Buffs?, I didn’t really associate with sports there), while exploring all 50 US States and nearly 30 countries around the world.
-I have a lot of the world left to see and who knows, maybe I will pick up another degree along the way.
+So far I have managed three degrees in civil/environmental engineering, landscape architecture and environmental science at two institutions University of Michigan (Go Blue) and University of Colorado, while exploring all 50 US States and over 30 countries around the world.
+I have a lot still to explore and who knows, maybe I will pick up another degree along the way.

 Since moving here, I desperately missed conversations and opportunities to explore some of things I plan to write about.
 I started using this blog (firstly) as a means to work through some of this thinking and to follow my own pathway of inquiry.
 The blog name, haere hinengaro is the Māori (indigenous people of Aotearoa New Zealand) translation for intellectual journey….intellectual in a psychological sense not a highbrow one.

-However, the blog essentially became a personal digital diary of our travel adventures here and around the world in a very unprofessional way; no fancy cameras (iphone only) and no hours spent getting the perfect shot.
+I have removed a lot of the original content of this blog and it is essentially a personal digital diary of our travel adventures here and around the world in a very unprofessional way; no fancy cameras (iphone only) and no hours spent getting the perfect shot.
 These posts are simply overviews of place motivated by our desire to have a memory of our journey together and share some of it with our family.
+It is mainly used to pass along to friends to help them plan their journey here.

 There is a random hydraulic fracturing tab attached to this blog spot, leading to an old blog Reflections of the Watering Hole.
 I doubt many would be excited for that read, but the information is there and I didn’t want to let it go.
 I started this blog (which focuses on water quality) during one of my academic stints studying the social and environmental impacts of oil and natural gas development in the Denver-Julesburg Basin in the United States.
 While some of the information is a bit ‘dated’ (2013), many of the conundrums remain relevant today.